earthlab/earthlab.github.io/_posts/courses/intermediate-eds-textbook/05-multi-spectral-remote-sensing-python/landsat/2020-03-02-landsat-multispectral-04-replace-na-values-in-raster-with-different-raster.md

 ## <i class="fa fa-graduation-cap" aria-hidden="true"></i> Learning Objectives

-* Replace (masked) values in one numpy array with values in another array.
+* Replace (masked) values in one xarray DataArray with values in another array.

 </div>

 Sometimes you have many bad pixels in a landsat scene that you wish to replace or fill in with pixels from another scene.
-In this lesson you will learn how to replace pixels in one scene with those from another using Numpy.
+In this lesson you will learn how to replace pixels in one scene with those from another using Xarray.

 To begin, open both of the pre-fire raster stacks.
 You got the cloud free data as a part of your homework, last week.
 The scene with the cloud is in the cold spring fire data that you downloaded last week.